AMGHNOUSS/AMGHNOUSS/README.md

 #### My name is REDOUANE AMGHNOUSS and I am a student.
 I would like you to visit my repositories.

 - 🌱 I’m currently student in ALX Africa
-- 👯 I’m looking to collaborate with me on my repositories
+- 👯 I’m looking to collaborate with you on my repositories
 - 💬 Ask me about anythings in my repositories
 #